Police, FBI seek public's help in finding motive behind Las Vegas massacre

 Danley, who returned late on Tuesday from a family visit to the Philippines, is regarded by investigators as a "person of interest."
 The Australian citizen of Filipino heritage is cooperating fully with authorities, her lawyer said.

-(Reporting by Alexandria Sage and Sharon Bernstein in Las Vegas; additional reporting by Susan Heavey, Richard Cowan, Doina Chiacu, Amanda Becker and Jeff Mason in Washington, Chris Kenning in Chicago, Karen Freifeld and Jonathan Allen in New York, Keith Coffman in Denver and Brendan O'Brien in Milwaukee; Writing by Scott Malone and Steve Gorman; Editing by Janet Lawrence and Andrew Hay)
+(Reporting by Alexandria Sage and Sharon Bernstein in Las Vegas; additional reporting by Susan Heavey, Richard Cowan, Doina Chiacu, Amanda Becker and Jeff Mason in Washington, Chris Kenning, Karen Freifeld and Jonathan Allen in New York, Keith Coffman in Denver and Brendan O'Brien in Milwaukee; Writing by Scott Malone and Steve Gorman; Editing by Marguerita Choy and Jeremy Gaunt)